imazen/resizer-web/content/docs/managed.md

 Variables include the correct extension <ext>, random GUID <guid>, source path <path>, source filename <filename>, <width>, <height>, and any settings value <settings.*>.

 This makes many scenarios much easier to code, and reduces room for error.
-Many users make critical errors in their upload code, like not sanitizing filenames, or using the original extension (immediate server highjacking, here we go).
+Many users make critical errors in their upload code, such as not sanitizing filenames, or using the original extension (immediate server highjacking, here we go).

 With the new feature, a proper upload system is 3 lines: